 Website creator: Víctor Jiménez Jáimez

-Victor Jiménez Jáimez is Visiting Fellow at Archaeology at the University of Southampton.
+Victor Jiménez Jáimez teaches Prehistory at the University of Malaga (Spain) and is a Visiting Fellow at Archaeology at the University of Southampton (United Kingdom).
 He main research interest is Prehistoric monumentality in general, and Neolithic-Copper Age European ditched enclosures in particular.
 He completed his PhD at the University of Malaga (Spain) under the supervision of José E. Márquez Romero in 2009.
 More recently, in 2013-15, as a Post-Doc, has developed a Marie Curie Intra-European Fellowship at the University of Southampton (United Kingdom), under the guidance of David W Wheatley.
 He has worked at the Portuguese site of Perdigões.
 He has published multiple books and papers on Iberian ditched enclosures in top journals such as Antiquity or Proceedings of the Prehistoric Society.
 His main argument so far has been that Iberian ditched enclosures must not be understood in isolation, but in the broader context of European Neolithic ditched enclosures.
 He is a member of the Editorial Board of MENGA, Journal of Andalusian Prehistory.

 Project supervisor: David W Wheatley